About the program

 This program includes 2 streams, the Undergraduate Program and the Honours Program.

 Undergrad Program: The Psychology Peer Mentoring Undergrad Program supports first year students to transition into studying in the School of Psychology.
 Groups of 2-3 third year mentors run hour-long weekly mentoring sessions across Week 1-10 in Term 1, with small groups of first year mentees to help students adjust to life at university.
 Flexible mentoring sessions are student-need centric, and aim to cover material covering academic, social, university and career resources and information.

 Honours Program: The Psychology Peer Mentoring Honours Program supports students to thrive in their honours year.
 Groups of 2-3 PhD or Post-doctoral candidates run hour-long mentoring sessions 3 times a term with small groups of honours mentees.
 8-10 mentoring sessions are run across the year.
 Mentoring sessions are student-need centric and informal, and aim to provide social support, advice and resources on managing well in during honours.

 Week 1 to Week 10 of term.

-This peer mentoring program is for all first year Bachelor of Psychology and Bachelor of Psychological Science students, as well as students in Bachelor of Science programs planning to major in Psychology.
+The Undergraduate peer mentoring program is for all first year Bachelor of Psychology and Bachelor of Psychological Science students, as well as students in Bachelor of Science programs planning to major in Psychology.